controlplaneio/.github/profile/README.md

 ## Welcome to [ControlPlane](https://control-plane.io/) ⚡☸️

-We are a cloud native and open source security consultancy.
+Cloud native and open source security services, supply chain hardening, building security/policy/everything as code.

-We build trust and assurance through DevSecOps architecture and automation, catalyzing organizational transformation with education and support.
+We build trust and assurance through DevSecOps architecture and automation, catalysing organisational transformation with education and support.

+🛡️ Can we help with your security challenges?
+[Contact us](https://control-plane.io/contact) to discuss zero-trust systems and security.

-Want to work with us?
-We promise nice people and interesting work!
+🧠 Want to work with us?
+We promise kind people and interesting work!
 More about [working here](https://control-plane.io/working-here/).

-Can we help with your security challenges?
-[Contact us](https://control-plane.io/contact) to talk about zero trust systems and security.

 <!--